-With LED light sources and fittings lasting longer than ever before, it is important to consider carefully the best LED lights for the home and ultimately plan the lighting design from the start.
+With LED light sources and fittings lasting longer than ever before, it is important to consider carefully the best LED lights for home and ultimately plan the lighting design from the start.

-To help you get the most from buying LEDs, we have compiled an LED Jargon Buster booklet to demystify some of the key elements required when selecting the best LEDs for the home.
+To help you get the most from buying LEDs, we have compiled an LED Jargon Buster booklet to demystify some of the key elements required when selecting the best LEDs for home.

 WHAT ARE LEDS?